-Adjusted EBITDA, Adjusted gross margin and Distributable Cash Flow should not be considered an alternative to, or more meaningful than, net income (loss), operating income, cash flows from operating activities or any other measure of financial performance presented in accordance with GAAP as measures of operating performance and liquidity.
-Moreover, Adjusted EBITDA, Adjusted gross margin and Distributable Cash Flow as presented may not be comparable to similarly titled measures of other companies because other entities may not calculate such measures in the same manner.
+Adjusted gross margin, Adjusted EBITDA and Distributable Cash Flow should not be considered an alternative to, or more meaningful than, gross margin, net income (loss), operating income (loss), cash flows from operating activities or any other measure of financial performance presented in accordance with GAAP as measures of operating performance and liquidity.
+Moreover, Adjusted gross margin, Adjusted EBITDA and Distributable Cash Flow as presented may not be comparable to similarly titled measures of other companies because other entities may not calculate such measures in the same manner.
+See previous slides for Adjusted gross margin reconciled to gross margin, Adjusted EBITDA reconciled to net income (loss) and net cash provided by operating activities.